Local Activities | March 18, 2015

 The D.C.
 Cherry Blossom Festival commemorates the gift of 3,000 cherry trees from the city of Tokyo in 1912.
 In 1981, the United States returned the favor by giving Japan cuttings from our trees to replace ones that were destroyed in a flood in Japan.
 The first trees were planted at the North Bank of the Tidal Basin by First Lady Helen Herron Taft and Viscountess Chinda, the wife of the Japanese Ambassador.
 This started the tradition of having the first ladies act as the honorary chair of the Washington D.C.
 Cherry Blossom Festival.
 The festival is one of the D.C.’s greatest celebrations of spring.
 More than 1.5 million people visit Washington D.C. during the Cherry Blossom Festival to admire the blossoming cherry trees and participate in the special events which include: civic groups, international performers, lecturers, a kite festival, parades and festivals.

-There are a wide variety of cultural and family friendly events at the D.C.
+There are a wide variety of cultural and family friendly events (link is external)at the D.C.
 Cherry Blossom Festival celebrating Japanese history, culture and heritage.
 The events include performances and demonstrations from Japanese artists and performers to charity 5K walks/runs to spectacular fireworks.
 The opening ceremonies for the festival take place on March 21st at The Warner Theater with pop and classical performances from Japanese and American pop and classical artists.
 The Cherry Blossom Freedom Walk takes place Saturday, March 28th, with Japanese folk dancers and performers, celebrating the Japanese American spirit of patriotism during World War II.
 The Sakura Matsuri-Japanese Street Festival is the largest one day celebration of Japanese culture in the United States.
 The event takes place directly after the parade on April 12th at Pennsylvania Ave, NW between 9th and 14th Streets.
 The family friendly festival features arts, crafts, demonstrations, live entertainment on 4 stages, and food vendors.

 National Park Rangers will lead daily programs around the Tidal Basin to explain the history and significance of the trees to the many visitors of the festival.
 Visitors can also go to one of the many special programming events during the Washington D.C.
 Cherry Blossom Festival.
 One of the highlights of the D.C.
 Cherry Blossom Festival is the Blossom Kite Festival, which takes place on the National Mall on Saturday March 28th from 10am to 4:30pm.
 The kite flying competition, will feature special demonstrations and exhibits and showcase the creativity and skill of kite flyers and kite makers from around the world.
 It is quite a sight to see the colorful kites take to the sky!
 Cherry Blossom Family Days takes place April 4th between 8th and G Streets, NW.
 The day-long event will have family friendly activities, special performances, gardening demonstrations and live musical performances.
 The Southwest Waterfront Fireworks Festival takes place on Saturday, April 4th from 1pm to 9pm with music and fun for the entire family.
 A spectacular fireworks show will end the day’s festivities.